 Formerly a tenured university art professor before moving to the Gorge, Joy has over 30 years of experience teaching art to all ages.
 Joy has been a teaching artist for Arts in Education of the Gorge for 16 years.
 Additionally, Joy has been offering educational and fun art experiences at Joy’s Art Studio for 10 years, where students are provided with a supportive atmosphere in which to feel confident and creative.
 Joy specializes in painting, drawing, and printmaking.

-world and this passion manifests as paintings, ink drawings, clay and nature sculptures.
-As a lifelong artist and teacher with over 30 years experience, trained in France, the States, and China, I am excited to share creativity and self
+Pamela is enchanted by the natural world and her passion manifests as paintings, ink drawings, clay and nature sculptures.
+As a lifelong artist and teacher with over 30 years experience, trained in France, the States, and China, Pamela is excited to share creativity and self

 Jodi grew up in Montana and has a BA from Montana State University in Graphic Design and Printmaking.
 She loves to create.
 Jodi uses art for journaling and soul calming.
 Her house is filled with art supplies and she and her daughter often have several projects going on at once (much to her husbands dismay).
 Creating Art makes Jodi happy.